patrickbucher/learning-powershell/README.md

 Modules have a _prefix_, e.g. `Az` for the `Azure` module.
 This prefix is used in the nouns of commands to avoid name conflicts.
 (Use fully qualified paths, such as `Module\Cmdlet` in case of a conflict.)

-Modules are stored in one of the paths denoted by `$PSModulePath`.

 Install a Module (e.g. Azure):

     > Install-Module -Name Az